greg-hutchinson/refactoring-exercise/README.md

 mechanical refactorings and are absolutely good to do.
 Everything only had one level of indentation in the end, meaningful names, etc.
 You "improved the design of existing code" so these were good refactorings.

-Where some of you still some room for more refactoring were in two areas:
+Where some of you still had some room for more refactoring were in two areas:
 - There was still some duplicate code in the code that checked whether the paths were clear between horizontal moves and vertical moves.
 (See Position class >>  getPathTo(Position target) for one solution to this.
 - The "***looks like the language was designed for the problem***" was not completely met.